census-instrumentation/opencensus-specs/stats/HTTP.md

 ### Measures

-Server stats are recorded for each individual HTTP request, including for each redirect (followed or not).
+Server stats are recorded for each individual HTTP request handled.
+They are recorded at the end of request handling.

 | Measure name                             | Unit | Description                                                                                                                                                                                                                                                                                   |
 |------------------------------------------|------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|